“The aPower 2 wins on raw storage and warranty but loses on power output headroom for high-draw homes.”

 Energy

-6 expert sources
+Expert Consensus across 6 sources

 Updated:“The best choice for homeowners who want maximum capacity and the longest warranty guarantee.”